jessedp/tablo-api-docs/source/index.html.md

 There is no Authentication or Authorization required for the publicly availale API.

-There _is_ a private API used by the Tablo Connect web app (and possible other official clients) that uses [Meteor](https://www.meteor.com/), but access to the channels, etc in use are not publicly accessible.
+There _is_ a private API used by the Tablo Connect web app (and possibly other official clients) which uses [Meteor](https://www.meteor.com/), but there's no public access to those channels, etc.

 # Network Options